 Executive Professional Programmes / Short Courses

-- Course Leader (Media Economics & TV Format Exploitation) to Directors and Senior Managers of Vietnam Radio hosted at Bournemouth University in Nov 2014.
+- Nov 2014 Course Leader (Media Economics & TV Format Exploitation) to Directors and Senior Managers of Vietnam Radio hosted at Bournemouth University.

-- Unit Leader (Media Strategy) on Skillset & Government of UK sponsored
+- 2011 Unit Leader (Media Strategy) on Creative Skillset Creative Media Leadership Award.

-- Short courses / training sessions in services management for clients such as the Sri Lanka Tourism Development Authority, Indian Railways & ICICI Bank, from 2000 to 2003.
+- 2000-2003 Services management executive training for Sri Lanka Tourism Development Authority, Indian Railways & ICICI Bank.

 Membership of Professional Associations & Scholarly Societies